What a governance wrapper actually looks like

 A user asks: "Find me the nearest lifeboat stations to Edinburgh and tell me what the sea conditions are like."

-Underneath that requires resolving "nearest to Edinburgh" against a dataset of 238 RNLI stations, making a structured tool call to fetch station data, identifying the right coordinates, delegating to a specialist weather agent to fetch live marine data from Open-Meteo, merging the results and streaming the response back token by token via SSE.
+Underneath that simple question, several things need to happen.
+The query "nearest to Edinburgh" has to be resolved against a dataset of 238 RNLI stations.
+A structured tool call fetches station data.
+The right coordinates are identified.
+A specialist weather agent is delegated to for live marine data from Open-Meteo.
+The results are merged and streamed back token by token.

 All of that needs to be observable, rate-limited, screened for bad inputs and auditable.
 None of that logic should live inside the agent itself.